Using the 5Ghz Wireless LAN (WiFi) Band

 Most Wireless LAN (WiFi) products sold in the past 10 years have used the 2.4Ghz band, which includes every wireless router, access point, smartphone and tablet as well as other device types which share the band (DECT cordless phones, Bluetooth etc.).
 If you live or work in a built-up area, you can see this when you try to connect - 10, 20 or even more access points appear on your device's selection screen.
 You select 'your' access point, but it's still sharing the same wireless channels as all of the other access points.
 Due to the bandwidth of 802.11n, there are only 4 distinct (non-overlapping) channels you can select.

-The '5Ghz band' provides more channels, but also is far less widely used (at present), so you are far less likely to have many other adjacent access points to interfere with yours.
+The 5Ghz band provides more channels and is far less widely used (at present), so you are far less likely to have many other adjacent access points to interfere with yours.
 The main advantage, therefore, of using the 5Ghz band vs. the 2.4Ghz band is less congestion.
 In certain scenarios, the 5Ghz band also permits higher power devices, thus longer range.

 To make use of the 5Ghz band, you must have both a wireless router or access point and wireless clients (laptops, smartphones, tablets) which support that band.
 Many devices are dual-band, so can operate in either the 2.4Ghz or 5Ghz bands.
 Some wireless routers support, one band, either band (but not concurrently), or both bands concurrently (simultaneous).
 If your router or access point supports simultaneous/concurrent dual-band then devices using either of the two bands can all connect at the same time.